Minmatar-Fleet-Alliance/FL33T-Fits/Fits/Battlecruisers/[NVY-30] Cyclone Fleet Issue.md

 ## Description
 The bread and butter of the militia.
 The Cyclone Fleet Issue has a wide engagement range, from battlecruisers to T3Cs.
 The majority of our medium scale fleets are with the Cyclone Fleet Issue.

-The default fit is HAM with maximum tank, having multiple fleet members refit to scrambler and webifier.
-HML is an alternate option for larger engagements where projection is king, allowing us to engage a wider range of compositions without feeding the entire fleet.
+The default fit is HML with maximum tank and 50mn, sometimes having multiple fleet members refit to disruptor and webifier.
+100mn is an alternate option for larger engagements where signature-tanking is king, allowing us to engage a wider range of compositions (such as Battleships) without feeding the entire fleet.
+For 100mn refit, offline the neuts and swap the T2 Drone link to two T1.

-Best paired with the Osprey or Scimitar, with multiple recons and support cruisers.
+Best paired with the Scythe or Scimitar, with multiple recons and support cruisers.

 ## Fit
 ```